The Historical Status of China's Tibet

 The Historical Status of China's Tibet is a book published in 1997 in English by China Intercontinental Press, the propaganda press for the government of the People's Republic of China.
-The book presents the Chinese government's official position on the history of Tibet and claims that Tibet has been under the sovereignty of China since the Yuan dynasty.
+The book presents the Chinese government's official position on the history of Tibet and contends that Tibet has been under the sovereignty of China since the Yuan dynasty.

 Background

-Given the de facto independence of Tibet in the first half of the twentieth century, the Chinese government is believed to be sensitive to the argument that its sovereignty over Tibet is illegitimate.
+Given the de facto independence of Tibet in the first half of the twentieth century, the Chinese government is sensitive to the argument that its sovereignty over Tibet is illegitimate.